xaviershay/blog/_posts/2014-10-18-san-francisco-soda-tax.md

 ### Taxes Are Effective At Reducing Consumption

-There is ample evidence that a price increase should lower consumption, aside from the predictions of standard price elasticity theory.
-The most direct results come from Mexico, where a soda tax was instituted last year.
-All the major producers reported [reduced sales](http://qz.com/239478/mexicos-completely-sensible-anti-soda-tax-is-working/), while surveys reveal Mexicans [lowering their consumption](http://online.wsj.com/articles/survey-shows-mexicans-drinking-less-soda-after-tax-1413226009).
+There is ample evidence that price increases should lower consumption.
+The most direct results come from Mexico, where a comparable soda tax was instituted last year.
+All the major producers reported [reduced sales](http://qz.com/239478/mexicos-completely-sensible-anti-soda-tax-is-working/), while Mexicans [report lowering their consumption](http://online.wsj.com/articles/survey-shows-mexicans-drinking-less-soda-after-tax-1413226009).
 A bonus benefit was increased awareness, with 98% believing that drinking soda "raises their risk for developing diabetes and obesity".

-If you accept the [analogy to cigarettes](http://www.nytimes.com/2010/02/14/weekinreview/14bittman.html), it is [widely established]((http://tigger.uic.edu/~fjc/Presentations/Papers/taxes_consump_rev.pdf)) that higher prices contributed to reduced consumption:
+If you accept the [analogy to cigarettes](http://www.nytimes.com/2010/02/14/weekinreview/14bittman.html), it is [widely established]((http://tigger.uic.edu/~fjc/Presentations/Papers/taxes_consump_rev.pdf)) that higher prices contribute to reduced consumption:

 > The review of the literature clearly shows that the answer to the question posed in the title of this chapter ["How Effective are Taxes in Reducing Tobacco Consumption"] is 'very effective'.
 Increasing cigarette